tdepuyt/maritimechartservice-sample-viewer/README.md

 * Updated deployment steps
 * Search widget is now operational for all supported versions
 * New Maritime Display parameters configuration setting which allows you to select which parameters to deploy.
 For more information see http://server.arcgis.com/en/server/latest/publish-services/windows/what-s-new-for-maritime-chart-service.htm
-* Tested against WAB 2.5 and JavaScript API 3.20
+* Tested against WAB 2.5 and JavaScript API 3.20 - WAB 2.6 is not currently supported.
 ## * Now compatible with ArcGIS for Maritime: Server 10.4/10.4.1 & 10.5/10.5.1